Table of contents

 This is useful if the surviving partner has developed health issues and won’t qualify for a new life insurance policy.

-The maximum he/she can buy is equal to the face amount of the original policy.
-For example, if the original joint policy had a death benefit of $500,000, then that is the maximum the surviving spouse can buy on his/her single life insurance policy after the first death.
+The maximum they can buy is equal to the face amount of the original policy.
+For example, if the original joint policy had a death benefit of $500,000, then that is the maximum the surviving spouse can buy on their single life insurance policy after the first death.

 Savings